-This year Chinese New Year falls on February 16th when we will be saying goodbye to the Year of the Rooster and welcoming in the Year of the Dog.
-More later this week about what the Year of the Dog has in store for us, but today I thought I’d celebrate by Baking Chinese Almond Cookies.
-These are said to look like coins and symbolize prosperity and so we bake them at this time to wish our loved ones a prosperous new year.
+This year, Lunar New Year falls on January 25th and is the Year of the Rat!
+We’ll share more later this week about what the Year of the Rat has in store for us, but today I thought I’d celebrate by baking Chinese Almond Cookies.
+They’re said to look like coins and symbolize prosperity and so we bake them at this time to wish our loved ones a prosperous new year.

 Vegan Almond Cookies

 - 1 cup whole wheat pastry flour